top of page

 Let the new joints cure.
 While the cement sets quickly, it’s best to wait at least 15 minutes before performing a low pressure test and a full 24 hours before exposing it to full pressure.

-A Quicker Alternative: Band Clamp Use
+A Quicker Alternative: Using a Band Clamp

 For a very small pinhole leak or hairline crack, a band clamp can be a fast and effective solution.
 This metal clamp has a rubber gasket that you tighten over the leak to create a seal.
 It’s a great temporary or even permanent fix for minor damage and doesn’t require any cutting or gluing.
-If failures keep returning, it may be time for a more efficient irrigation design and installation.

 Finishing the Job Right